conversationai/perspectiveapi/api_reference.md

     will always return exactly one summary score.

-*   *(Coming soon)* **Context** is a representation of the conversation context for the comment (for example, an article which is being commented on, or another comment that is being replied to).
-It is used in the analysis of the comment text, for example when determining the "off-topic" model score.
+*   *(Coming soon)* **Context** is a representation of the conversation context for the comment; for example, an article that is being commented on, or another comment that is being replied to.
+It is used in the analysis of the comment text; for example, when determining the "off-topic" model score.

-    *Note:* you can send context with your requests, however our current models are not making use of it, so sending context won't change any model's scores.
+    *Note:* you can send context with your requests, however our current models are not making use of it--so sending context won't change any model's scores.

 ## Models

 ### Toxicity and subtypes model definitions

 These models are the only ones with production support in a couple of languages.
-See the for the full list.
+Some of the [Experimental toxicity models](#experimental-toxicity-models) have support in more languages.

 *   **TOXICITY**: rude, disrespectful, or unreasonable comment that is likely to make people leave a discussion.
 *   **SEVERE_TOXICITY**: a very hateful, aggressive, disrespectful comment or otherwise very likely to make a user leave a       discussion or give up on sharing their perspective.
-This model is much less sensitive to comments that include positive uses of curse-words for example.
+This model is much less sensitive to comments that include positive uses of curse words, for example.
 A labelled dataset and details of the methodolgy can be found in the same [toxicity dataset](https://figshare.com/articles/Wikipedia_Talk_Labels_Toxicity/4563973) that is available for the toxicity model.